ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 * The customisation of response on SPAM detection
 * Marking emails as SPAM based on language detected
-* Marking emails as SPAM based on the sender or sender’s domain
+* Marking emails as SPAM based on the sender or sender's domain
 * Increasing the SPAM score if certain content is present in the email
 * Marking emails as SPAM if certain content is present in the email